-Teachers have access to copies of the School Health and Safety Policy together with the Educational Visits Policy via the Staff Shared Drive and the school website.
+Teachers have access to copies of the school's Health and Safety Policy together with the Educational Visits Policy.
 Located in the Main Office is the Educational Visits Folder for reference to risk assessment and guidance notes.

-The school and it's grounds are maintained in a manner that promotes a safe, healthy and educationally stimulating environment.
+The school and its grounds are maintained in a manner that promotes a safe, healthy and educationally stimulating environment.